4-Day Split Dumbbell Workout Routine for Muscle Gain w/ PDF

 • Start with light dumbbells and increase the weight in the next sets.

-• If any exercise is challenging for you, replace it with a similar or your preferred exercise.
+• If any exercise is challenging, replace it with a similar but easy one.

-• Pick some exercises from the above list and replace them with existing exercises in the subsequent weeks.
+• Save this list of dumbbell exercises and incorporate them in the subsequent weeks.

 ExercisesReps SetsRest